deanturpin/thelaststraw/readme.md

 ![](images/oats_wessexmill.jpg)

 And a couple from Waitrose in paper packaging.
-However, if we're going to be fussy&mdash;and we shall&mdash;they both feature an unnecessary plastic tab on the top.
+However, if we're going to be fussy - and we shall - they both feature an unnecessary plastic tab on the top.

 ![](images/oats_flahavans.jpg)
 ![](images/oats_mornflake.jpg)